-The City has been exploring various water supply and storage options since the 1990s; including various well options, storage locations and transportation methods.
-Even with recently completed water projects, the City's existing water sources continue to be impacted by climate change and severe weather, so the City is seeking new water storage to secure safe drinking water for existing and future customers and fire protection.
+The City has been exploring various water supply and storage options since the 1990's; including various well options, storage locations and transportation methods.
+Even with recently completed water projects, the City's existing water sources continue to be impacted by climate change and sever weather, so the City is seeking new water storage to secure safe drinking water for existing and future customers and fire protection.

-Several potential water storage properties have been reviewed over the years, and the Mendocino Coast Recreation and Park District (MCRPD) property is the best fit for this potential project, because:
+Several potential water storage properties have been reviewed over the years, and the Mendocino Coast Recreation and Park District (MCRPD) property is the best fit for the project, because:

-- The property consists of 582 acres (six parcels) that are primarily zoned Timber Production/Forest Land. - At just shy of one square mile, the property provides enough space for the potential construction of three 45-acre foot reservoirs, which is a similar size to the Summers Lane Reservoir.
-Three reservoirs would require approximately 30 acres of the 582-acre site, leaving significant property for habitat conservation and passive recreation uses. - The site provides the ability for convenient connections to infrastructure allowing gravity flow to the City's raw water line, conveying water to the City's treatment plant. - The site is close to high power PG&E transmission lines, which would facilitate the installation of floating solar panels on the new reservoirs to generate roughly 3 to 3.5 Mega Watts of electricity.
+- The property consists of 582 acres (six parcels) that are primarily zoned Timber Production/Forest Land. - At just shy of one square mile, the property provides enough space for construction of three 45-acre foot reservoirs, which is a similar size to the Summers Lane Reservoir.
+Three reservoirs would require approximately 30 acres of the 582-acre site, leaving significant property for habitat conservation and passive recreation uses. - The site provides convenient connections to infrastructure allowing gravity flow to our raw water line, conveying water to our treatment plant. - The site is close to high power PG&E transmission lines, which would facilitate the installation of floating solar panels on the new reservoirs to generate roughly 3 to 3.5 Mega Watts of electricity.